danielmiessler/fabric/README.md

 <br />

+> 👋This is a very early release and _lots_ more documentation and functionality is currently being added.

 ## Description

 Since the end of 2023 we've seen a massive number of different AI applications for accomplishing tasks.
 The problem is that it's not easy to integrate them with our lives.